HardlyDifficult/Tutorials/Chapter5.md

 Unity offers a few different ways you could speed up an animation.
 They are all valid, use what you are comfortable with.

-I prefer to get the sequence and relative timing for animation correct using the Animation timeline, and then using the Animation controller state to modify the playback speed for that animation.
+I prefer to get the sequence and relative timing for animation correct using the Animation timeline, and then using the Animator Controller state to modify the playback speed for that animation.
 As animations get more complex, making updates to the animation timeline is more tedious which is why I prefer using the 'speed' field.

+<hr></details>
+<details><summary>How do keyframes work / what happens between keyframes?</summary>

+A keyframe is a datapoint on the timeline.
+Between each keyframe, Unity will smoothly transition from the previous keyframe to the next.
+If you open the "Curves" tab you can see a graph showing how this transition occurs, and you make make modifications there directly.

 <hr></details>